 11. The mystery of the Shroud

 In Turin, there is a centuries-old linen cloth that is believed to contain the real imprint of Jesus’ face (source: Santa Sindone).

 12. A submerged village

-In Lake Resia you can see the peak of a bell tower raising from the water, as the only visible remnant of a village that disappeared underwater more than 60 years ago (source: HuffPost).
+In Lake Resia, you can see the peak of a bell tower rising from the water, as the only visible remnant of a village that disappeared underwater more than 60 years ago (source: HuffPost).

 13. High peaks